KrisMihKahNull/ODMr2/inst/app/examples/basics.md

 ```
-#Access the full dataframe loaded into ODMtools
+#access the full dataframe loaded into ODMtools

 DataValues()

-#Retrieve values selected in the plot
+#retrieve values selected in the plot

 Selected()

-#Write any modifications back to the dataframe
+#write any modifications back to the dataframe

 Upsert()

-#Example
+#example

 Selected() %>%
-  dplyr::mutate(DataValue = DataValue + 10,
+  mutate(DataValue = DataValue + 10,
     QualifierID = 106) %>%
     Upsert()
 ```